Did you know that this photograph taken in the basement of the Mortlock Wing of the State Library shows one of the largest tigers ever exhibited?

 An article in the Adelaide Observer of 14 January 1899 page 28 tells us that ‘Old Dick’ was the largest tiger exhibited in the world.
 The article refers to the tiger’s ‘spouse’ or ‘relict’ Kitty lamenting her bereavement, whereas we know that Kitty was actually his sibling.

 Who knew that the tiger in our photograph would have such a spectacular back story?
-You can still see ‘Old Dick’ on display in the South Australian Museum, where some years ago a curator from the Art Gallery of South Australia gave his fading fur coat a lick of paint to show him at his black and orange best.
+You can still see ‘Old Dick’ on display in the South Australian Museum, where some years ago an artist at the South Australian Museum, the late Madeline Boyce, gave his fading fur coat a lick of paint to show him at his black and orange best.